Azure-Samples/ms-identity-javascript-react-tutorial/2-Authorization-I/1-call-graph/README-incremental.md

      msalInstance.loginPopup(loginRequest);

      // will fail and fallback to an interactive method prompting a consent screen
-     // after consent, the received token will be issued for "openid", "profile" ,"User.Read" and "Contacts.Read" combined msalInstance.acquireTokenPopup(tokenRequest);
+     // after consent, the received token will be issued for "openid", "profile", "User.Read" and "Contacts.Read" combined msalInstance.acquireTokenPopup(tokenRequest);
 ```